CORONAVIRUS & FLU VACCINATIONS

 You can use it to:

-• Get information about your condition and how to treat yourself
+- Get information about your condition and how to treat yourself

-• Discuss a test result and request sick notes.
+- Discuss a test result and request sick notes.

 3. Get a quick response

-Once you've submitted the form, we will normally let you know the next step by the end of the next working day.
+Once you have submitted the form, we will normally let you know the next step by the end of the next working day.
 This might be advice on what to do next or we may decide you need a face-to-face appointment.
 If you want to consult online but don't have access to a device or the internet, a staff member will be happy to help you fill it out on your behalf over the phone.